Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-174636/item.md

 ![](03-board.jpg?link&cropResize=300,300)

 The two halves of the board in their natural beauty.
-Note the six legs which allow to adjust the angle in all directions.
+Note the six legs which allow to adjust the angle in all directions

 ![](04-board.jpg?link&cropResize=300,300)